gamertense/reactCustomCanvas/README.md

 A user-defined buttons toolbox canvas.

 # Installation
 1. Clone this repository to your computer.
+Type `git clone https://github.com/gamertense/reactCustomCanvas.git` on Terminal.
 2. Open Terminal under your project directory.
 For example, if you clone into **_/home/gamertense/Documents_**.
-You need to type `cd /home/gamertense/Documents/reactCustomCanvas`
+You need to type `cd /home/gamertense/Documents/reactCustomCanvas`.
 3. Type `npm install` or `yarn install` if you have yarn installed. on the Terminal and wait for it to finish downloading all required node modules.
 4. Type `npm start` or `yarn start` if you have yarn installed.
 You will see another browser tab popped up in a second.